jm-cc/pm2/mpibenchmark/README.md

     make
     mpiexec -n 2 -host host1,host2 ./mpi_bench_overlap | tee out.dat

-It runs from 10 minutes through 1h, depanding on network speed.
+It runs from 10 minutes through 2h, depanding on network speed.
 Then build the **performance report** using:

     ./mpi_bench_extract out.dat

-It outputs data in `out.dat.d/`
+It outputs data in `out.dat.d/`.
+It is possible to transfer data to another host and extract the performance report with another installation of MadMPI benchmark so as to not have to install `gnuplot` on the computing nodes.

 Please send the `out.dat` to <Alexandre.Denis@inria.fr> to have it integrated on the MadMPI benchmark web site.